casetext/chai-fireproof/README.md

 ```

 Now you can create assertions on Fireproof objects like anything else.
-Note that these return promises that you'll have to pass back to your test framework.
+Note that these return promises that you'll have to pass back to your test framework
+or handle yourself.

 An example with Mocha:
 ```javascript